Ushuaia Aeroclub

 Ushuaia Aeroclub (Aeroclub Ushuaia, ICAO: SAWO) is a public use airport serving Ushuaia, a city in the Tierra del Fuego Province of Argentina.

+In 1949 a Piper PA 12 with the argentinian aircraft pioneers Alberto Vico and Gerardo Lorenzo landed on a meadow where today the Aeroclub is located.
+The aeroclub was founded in 1954.
+In 1959 a pilot training school opened.

 The airport is along the western shore of Ushuaia Bay, a harbor on the northern coast of the Beagle Channel.
 The runway has 50 m paved overruns on each end.
 Approach and departures will be partially over the water.
-The Ushuaia International Airport is only 1.6 km directly south of the Aeroclub runway.
+The Aeroclub previously served as Ushuaia's main airport before the opening of Ushuaia – Malvinas Argentinas International Airport in 1995, whose east–west runway is only 1.6 km directly south of the Aeroclub runway.
+The airport is infamous for pilots having to make sharp turns during landings.
+A video has gone viral of a Aerolineas Argentinas Boeing 737-200 attempting to land at the airport.
+Pictures of planes that have crashed while trying to land have also gone viral.
+The sharp turn needed to land at the airport has been compared to Kai Tak Airport.

 The Ushuaia VOR (Ident: USU) is located 1.2 nmi southeast of the airport.
 The Puerto Williams VOR-DME (Ident: PWL) is located 24.5 nmi east-southeast of the Aeroclub Airport.